Amitpnk/machine-learning-tutorial/ML_GenAI_Course_Syllabus.md

 **Hands-on Lab:**
 - Build a tool-using research agent with LangGraph (search + calculator + file tools)
-- Build a custom MCP server exposing a database and an internal API as tools
+- Build a custom MCP server with FastMCP exposing a database and an internal API as tools
+- Write pytest tests for it using FastMCP's in-memory client (no subprocess, no agent)
+- Wrap an existing FastAPI service as an MCP server in under 20 lines
 - Connect the MCP server to an agent client and trace a full multi-step run
 - Add a human-approval checkpoint before any write or destructive tool call
 - Red-team your own agent: get it to misuse a tool via injected content, then fix it